ltoniazzi/reduce-llms-for-testing/README.md

 # Reduce LLMs size for testing

-This repo takes an LLM, changes the size of it's matrices, and then overfits it to some text. then one gets the same architectures, but lightweight, for testing.
+This repo takes an LLM, changes the size of it's matrices, and then overfits it to some text.

+This is to get a lightweight version of the same architecture, for testing.

 Run with: